 The thing that changed my point of view on this was getting my certification as a health coach.
 But even better?
 Learning how to set goals for myself.

 What SMART goals are

 SMART is (obviously) an acronym.
-But it actually has had different meanings for each letter.
-This usually just depends on what company is using the method for goal setting.
+Keep in mind that some sources will say a certain letter means something different than what I’m telling you.
 As I’ve skimmed through every source imaginable looking for the true definitions of each letter, I realized it doesn’t matter… What does matter is how you use it.

 “S” Specific: Goals need to be specific.